AWMAC’s President’s Award honours active members, staff/contractors or recognized affiliates of AWMAC.

 Jim was key to the first GIS Policy and Procedures Manual in 2002, along with the major revision in 2017.
 He has been the driving force in raising the level of, and in standardizing the GIS Program across Canada; because of Jim, the program has grown in leaps and bounds and has become the primary revenue stream for many of AWMAC’s Chapters and National.

+Jim was also the lead behind the development of the ICQ, MSQ and the MSQ update.
 Jim has (and continues to) contributed greatly to the creation of both the AWS and NAAWS manuals, as well as numerous findings and determinations therein.

 Infinite Possibilities was the theme of this year’s convention.
 Jim Taylor shows us just that – through sharing of ideas, volunteering, and sharing of best practices, AWMAC has infinite possibilities to reach our vision of becoming the architectural woodwork industry authority in Canada.